gitter-badger/luda/site/html/_elements/form.md

 ### Range Slider
-Add the classes `.fm.fm-range` to create a range slider.
+To create a range slider, add the `.fm-range` class to the container.
+Then wrap a `<input type="range">` element inside.
 {% capture range_slider %}
 <div class="fm fm-range">
   <input type="range">